delton137/Machine-Learning-Energetic-Molecules-Notebooks/README.md

 D. C. Elton, Z. Boukouvalas, M. S. Butrico, M. D. Fuge, and P. W. Chung, “Applying machine learning techniques to predict the properties of energetic materials”, [arXiv:1801.04900](https://arxiv.org/abs/1801.04900), 2017

-notebooks are in "/notebooks/" and relevant data is in "/datasets/"
+notebooks are in "/notebooks/" and relevant data is in "/datasets/".
+Example .xyz coordinates generated for the Huang & Massa data are in /HM_all_xyz_files/

 The code requires the *[Molecular Machine Learning Toolkit](https://github.com/delton137/mmltoolkit)*, which was developed in conjunction with the work in our paper.